-Beginning January 2006, the Company adopted SFAS No. 153, Exchange of Non-Monetary Assets - an Amendment of APB Opinion 29 ("SFAS 153").
+Beginning January 2006, the Company adopted SFAS No. 153, Exchange of Non-Monetary Assets, an amendment of APB Opinion 29 ("SFAS 153").
 Accounting Principles Board Opinion 29 ("APB 29") is based on the principle that exchanges of non-monetary assets generally should be measured based on the fair value of assets exchanged.
 SFAS 153 amends APB 29 to eliminate the exception from fair value measurement for non-monetary exchanges of similar productive assets and replaces it with a general exception for exchanges of non-monetary assets that do not have commercial substance.
 The adoption of SFAS 153 did not have a material impact on the Company's consolidated financial statements.

-Notes to Consolidated Financial Statements (continued) (Expressed in thousands of U.S. dollars, except share quantities and per share amounts)
+Notes to Consolidated Financial Statements (Expressed in thousands of U.S. dollars)